Battle of Ong Thanh: Battle

 The withdrawal quickly descended into a scene of chaos, as U.S. soldiers scrambled to avoid heavy enemy fire.
 During the last moments of the battle, Allen was struck in the head by machine-gun fire which grazed his helmet, and was finally killed when another burst of machine-gun fire hit him.
-At around 12:20 pm, Newman flew into Ong Thanh to assume command of the battalion, while Coleman took control of the 1st Brigade.
+At around 12:20, Newman flew into Ong Thanh to assume command of the battalion, while Coleman took control of the 1st Brigade.
 Meanwhile, Company A had linked up with Company B, which had taken up positions about 450 m to the south of the battalion's night defensive position with the task of assisting the wounded.
-At around 2:00 pm that afternoon, Company C, 2/28th Infantry was airlifted into Ong Thanh from FSB Caisson V, as Company B moved into the battle area to help evacuate the wounded.
+At around 14:00 that afternoon, Company C, 2/28th Infantry was airlifted into Ong Thanh from FSB Caisson V, as Company B moved into the battle area to help evacuate the wounded.
 Coleman, who was coordinating the evacuation of U.S. casualties from a helicopter, decided to assemble the bodies of the dead in an area and protect it with artillery fire.
 By that stage, however, Triet's 271st Regiment had withdrawn from the battlefield, and medevac flights were only challenged by sporadic sniper fire.

-At around 12:00 pm, Triet had already ordered his troops to disengage from the battle without annihilating the remaining Americans caught in his ambush.
+At around midday, Triet had already ordered his troops to disengage from the battle without overrunning the remaining Americans caught in his ambush.
 His men were tired and hungry and he was behind schedule in his movement toward his next assignment.
 Moreover, he feared that American air power and artillery would begin to inflict heavy casualties on his unit.